ITU-BDSA23-GROUP4/Chirp/Docs/Ai_help.md

 ### Github CoPilot

 Github CoPilot has been used through out the project to help with speeding up the process of writing code.
-CoPilot gives suggestions to code that you were writing either way with autocompleting a few lines.
-CoPilot can also sometimes help with debugging.
-CoPilot has also help with the creation of unit tests.
+It gives suggestions to code that you were writing either way with autocompleting a few lines.
+It can also sometimes help with debugging.
+It has also help with the creation of unit tests.
 <!-- ChatGBT and/or CoPilot
 ChatGBT was used for small questions, or just the simple things as refactoring through the code